-PICK UP AND DROP OFF PROCEDURES - All drivers picking up and/or dropping off students at SPCS must follow the designated route through the parking lot.
+PICK-UP AND DROP OFF PROCEDURES - All drivers picking up and/or dropping off students at SPCS must follow the designated route through the parking lot.
 Drivers must enter the parking lot from Jefferson Street, follow the carline route, and exit the parking lot onto Lincoln Street (see attached map).
-Parents may NOT park in the carline parking lots.
+Please do not make a left hand turn off of Jefferson; it causes traffic to back up.
+Parents may not park in the pick-up/drop off carline parking lots.
 If you need to park, please use the north parking lot.
+Please display car signs when picking up children.
+Parents must follow the designated times for pick-up to ensure a smooth flow of traffic.